AaronFlanagan20/Countdown-letters-game-solver/README.md

 	g = open('meanings.txt', 'r')##open
 	f = open('wordlist.txt', 'w')## write

-	## This code was written and then adapated from a post on Stackoverflow about checking for duplicate words
+	## This code was written and then adapted from a post on Stackoverflow about checking for duplicate words
 	## http://stackoverflow.com/questions/12937798/how-can-i-find-duplicate-lines-in-a-text-file-excluding-case-and-print-them

 	##and another page describing how a regular expression pattern works for splitting
 	##http://stackoverflow.com/questions/1276764/stripping-everything-but-alphanumeric-chars-from-a-string-in-python
 	seen = set()
-	i = 0
+	I = 0
 	for line in g:
 		for a in line.split():##split by spaces
 			newString = re.sub(r'[^a-z]', "", a.lower())## sub all non ascii letters and lowercase them